epics-containers/pvi/docs/how-to/write-a-formatter.rst

     :start-after: SW DOCS REF
     :end-before: MAKE_WIDGETS DOCS REF

-This function uses a unique search term to locate and extract the required widget from the template.
+This function uses a unique search term to locate and extract a widget from the template.
 As such, the search term MUST be unique to avoid extracing multiple or irrelevant widgets from the template.

 Define screen and group widget functions
 ----------------------------------------
-Two widgets that are not handled by ScreenWidgets are the screen title and group object, this is because the style of these widgets differ greatly for each file type.
+Two widgets that are not handled by ScreenWidgets are the screen title and group object.
+This is because the style of these widgets differ greatly for each file type.
 For instance, with edl and adl files, groups are represented by a rectangle and title placed behind a collection of widgets.
 Conversely, bob files handle groups using its dedicated group object, which places widgets as children under the group object.
 Becuase of this, we need to define two functions: one for the additional screen widgets (such as the title), and one to represent the group widgets.

-In the following example for bob files, the screen title and group object are declared as LabelFactories.
-This is because they only require a text property and do not rely on monitoring pv's or storing values.

 We then need to define two functions that can be used to create multiple instances of these widgets.
-In this example, we provide two arguments: The 'bounds', to set the widgets size and position, and the 'title' to populate the label with:
+In this example, we provide two arguments: The 'bounds', to set the widgets size and position, and the 'title' to populate the label with.

 .. literalinclude:: ../../src/pvi/_format/dls.py
     :start-after: MAKE_WIDGETS DOCS REF